 - it is not the same as having a bad cold

-- flu is very infectious (catching) so good hygiene is very important to reduce spread
+- flu is very easy to catch so good hygiene is very important to reduce spread

 - even if your child is fit and healthy, they can easily catch the flu

-- yearly flu immunisation offers the best protection
+- flu immunisation every year offers the best protection

-- keep infected children away from other people and don't send your child to day care or school if they have the flu
+- keep infected children away from other people and don't send your child to day care or school if they are unwell

-- contact your doctor if you are concerned about the severity of your child's symptoms, they are under 12 months old, or have a chronic (long-lasting) medical condition
+- contact your doctor if you are concerned about the severity of your child's symptoms, they are under 12 months old, or have a long-lasting (chronic) medical condition

 Influenza, commonly called 'the flu', is an infection caused by the influenza virus.
 It affects the nose, throat, lungs and other parts of the body.
 The flu can be a serious and sometimes life-threatening infection.
 It infects many people every year, mostly during the winter months in New Zealand.

-Flu in children usually causes at least two or three of the following symptoms:
+Flu in children usually causes at least 2 or 3 of the following symptoms:

-- a fever that starts suddenly (a temperature equal to or greater than 38 degrees Celsius)
+- a fever that starts suddenly (a temperature more than 38 degrees Celsius)